ivanilves/xiringuito/README.md

 You will need:
 * Linux or Mac system
-* Local sudo privileges
+* Local  privileges
-* Remote sudo privileges
+* Remote  privileges

 ## Xaval: connection manager
 **NB!** To ease xiringuito configuration, `xaval` connection manager (script inside the project) could be used.